National Performance Support Systems

 Alison Alcock

-Alison is an accomplished sport scientist and high performance manager, with extensive experience across a range of summer, winter and professional sports in both the Australian and UK high performance systems.
-Most recently Alison has worked as the Performance Support Manager for Equestrian Australia and continues in this role.
+Alison is an award-winning high performance manager and sport scientist, with extensive experience across summer, winter and professional sports in both the Australian and UK high performance systems.
+A specialist in multi-disciplinary support and delivering individualised performance solutions, she has worked with international teams as a performance analyst, biomechanist, soft-tissue therapist and Covid Manager, as well as held the role of Performance Support and Wellbeing Manager at multiple Olympic and Paralympic Games.

 Kate Mcintosh